pwaring/gcc-cross-compiler/README.md

 # GCC cross compiler

 Cross compiling GCC for a wide range of targets.
+This project was started to make the process as simple as possible, in order to help people understand how a cross compiler (and associated toolchain) is built.

 To build the toolchain, first edit any configuration options in `config.sh` and then run: